umluizlima/email-sender/README.md

 2. Verify your email address as an authorized sender;
 3. Generate and set the API key as environment variable (check `Settings` class for naming references);

-The verified email address must be used either as the `from` attribute on requests or as the `DEFAUL_EMAIL_ADDRESS` environment variable.
+The verified email address must be used either as the `from` attribute on requests or as the `DEFAULT_EMAIL_ADDRESS` environment variable.

 If the available services do not suffice, you can [add a new email service integration](#adding-an-email-service-integration).